JustGiving/raygun4js/README.md

 - Removed Raygun API key
 - Modified Raygun.init() to take the url of the diagnostics service instead of the API key
 - Changed the format of the data sent in the AJAX POST request
+- Added "gg-" prefix to all /dist files, so that it won't clash with existing raygun installations

 ### Changes to make
 - Clean up documentation (e.g. getting started)